The Great Waves in Economic History

 In western economic history, living standards appear to have had three "supercycles" of rise and fall of economic activity over the past 4,000 years.

-Economists often state that economic growth simply did not exist before recent times.
-The orthodox view that I was taught as an undergrad is that sustained economic growth began in the late 18th century.
+Some economists stated that economic growth simply did not exist before recent times.
+They believe that sustained economic growth began in the late 18th century.
 This view is articulated by economic historians like Clarke (2007).
-Other economists, like DeLong (2022) go even further.
-He claims that modern economic growth only began in earnest in 1870, with the growth from 1770 to 1870 being quite small in comparison.
-In general, many economists think that there was no significant sustained growth in real incomes for ordinary people before late 18th century, although they do admit that living standards could have varied over pre-modern history for a small elite.
+Other economists, like DeLong (2022) go even further (he claims that modern economic growth only began in earnest in 1870, with the growth from 1770 to 1870 being quite small in comparison).
+They conclude that there was no significant sustained growth in real incomes for ordinary people before late 18th century, although they do admit that living standards could have varied over pre-modern history for a small elite.

 The data, however, shows that this model of economic history is simply not true.
 Instead, over the last four thousand years, we can identify that there have been three major very-long-run economic cycles in the Western world that featured increasing incomes and then very long periods of decreasing incomes.
 These cycles of expansion and contraction lasted for several centuries.